clebert/state-guard/README.md

 npm install state-guard
 ```

-## Showcase

-Explore some projects that use StateGuard for state machine implementations:

-- [ChatCompletions](https://github.com/clebert/chat-completions): A reactive state machine
-  implementation for OpenAI Chat Completions API.

-_If you have a project using StateGuard that you'd like to share, consider submitting a pull request
-to add it to this list._

 ## Usage Example

 Here's how to use StateGuard to define a simple state machine for data loading: